Last Updated on June 9, 2023 by SierraLivingConcepts

 The canopy bed is different from other typical beds, and there are special points that need to be considered while ordering one.
 The following points should be considered before you make this choice:

-- Size of your room: The size of your room matters a lot while buying the canopy bed.
-You’ll need around a minimum 2’ of space on each side of the bed for easy bed making.
+- Size of your room: The size of your room matters a lot when buying the canopy bed.
+You’ll need around a minimum of 2’ of space on each side of the bed for easy bed-making.
 You must also consider the height of the canopy with reference to the tallest person using it.

 - Scale and proportion: You must also consider the scale and proportions of the room when compared to the design of the canopy bed.
 The elaborate canopies don’t look good in small rooms, so if your bedroom is relatively small, make sure to go for a minimalist canopy bed.

 - Fabric for your canopy: The last thing that you must consider while choosing your canopy bed is the type of fabric.
 There’s a lot you can choose from, but at the end of the day, it depends on where you live.
 We recommend not going for heavy drapes if you live in a tropical climate.
 Mosquito nets are a good option for such areas.